Laguindingan Airport: Aerotropolis

 Ayala Land, who owned 183 of the 417 hectares of land acquired by the government to develop the airport complex, has future plans to develop an aerotropolis around the airport.
 This is part of the pre-conditions granted by Civil Aviation Authority of the Philippines for expropriating the lands the government bought from the corporation.
 Ayala Corporation, the parent company of Ayala Land, is one of the bidders in privatizing, through the public-private partnership scheme, the operations and maintenance of the airport.

 In September 2017, Ayala Land is set to build its first industrial estate outside Luzon within the planned aerotropolis.

 Structure

 Passenger terminal

 The airport has a 7184 sqm passenger terminal building that can accommodate 1.6 million passengers a year.
 The airport can accommodate 2,000 passengers a day.

+Building terminal

+Departures

+The airport has security screening machines in the main entrance and all entrances to boarding gates, check-in counters and drop-off counters by various airlines.
+There is a second floor for gates 1-3 while 4 is for arrivals only and bypass gate.
+All of the second-floor gates have jetways.
+With the new extension, new gates 5 and 6 are now open, but located at the ground level, and aircraft can be accessed or boarded by aircraft stairs.
+There are a few amenities such as restrooms, elevators, small playrooms, lounges and food stores.
+Gate 4 is used when there is no parking space for aircraft in the three major boarding gates and the landing time has been altered or the aircraft is in a holding pattern before landing.

+Arrivals

+The only arrival gate by building was the gate 4 and the aircraft can exit by the gate's jetway.
+After the gate, there are an elevator and stairs to the arrivals section of the building.
+In the arrival section are a baggage claim and vacant seats for waiting passengers.
+There is also a main exit at the baggage claim section.
+After the main exit is the Arrival Hall, with a few restaurants, food stores, souvenir shops and an exit to the arrival bays and parking lot.
+Also, there are people (served as taxi/shuttle drivers in various taxi/transport cooperatives) standing by at near the main exit of baggage claim area, waiting for their transport or going to their home location to any point such as Cagayan de Oro and Malaybalay, Bukidnon (Misamis Oriental), Iligan and Marawi (Lanao del Norte) and other parts of Misamis Occidental or Misamis Oriental.